 For an employer, it's important to be liked.
 If all people who work for you agree that you're a waste of space, there is a shared sentiment amongst the staff that you should be screwed over.
 This was definitely the case when I was hired, though I didn't notice that many of the veteran employees took money from the register to pay their coke dealer until later.
 After I found out about that, there were no more secrets, and I saw my co-workers snorting behind the bar while we were open.

 I know it sounds terrible, but everyone did it so it didn't feel like stealing.
 If someone is so mean to their employees and pays so little, you take it upon yourself to make sure that you make enough money.
-Or at least these are the things we told ourselves to justify our behaviour.
+Or at least these are the things we told ourselves to justify our behavior.

 One thing the owner did well was making sure that his staff was very versatile.
 He created a mixture of young and old servers and bartenders: the younger staff attracted students and tourists while the older employees had great relationships with locals.

 I had a great time working there, but mostly because of the strange mixture of characters I encountered.
 During my four years as a server, the bar was my second home.
-I loved the regulars, the alcoholics who started drinking beer at 4 PM until they were all drunk.
+I loved the regulars, the alcoholics who started drinking beer and genever at 4 PM until they were all drunk.
 Like clockwork, they would be back the next day at the same time and start all over again.
-I knew the entire neighbourhood, and they knew me.
+I knew the entire neighborhood, and they knew me.
 After a while, it was like one big party all the time and I didn't see the sadness in it.
 I lost count of the number of nights I stayed at work until the cleaners came.
 Coke was involved on many occasions and I always drank a lot.

 But in all the years that I worked there, nobody figured out what I was doing.
 The books weren't kept very well either.
 At some point, a counter was installed on the beer tap.
 An older co-worker left after that.
 She always gave everything away for free.
 It was bad.
 Sometimes on our nights off, we would go to the bar for drinks and insisted on paying our bar tab when we left, but she would never let us.
 The day that counter was installed, she quit.